The uniform sparse FFT with application to PDEs with random coefficients: Numerics

 The usFFT does not depend on these kind of information, as its choice of the frequency set is fully adaptive and the only required a priori information is the search space $\Gamma$, which can be chosen sufficiently large without disturbing the results of the algorithm.
 Further, the detected frequency set $\I$ provides these additional information about the structure of the solution $u$ as well as the dependence on the random variables $\boldy$.
 In other words, the additional amount of samples needed for the usFFT makes these structural information unnecessary, detects them on its own and provides a possibility to extract them afterwards from the output.

-\begin{remark} The here and in step 3 of the usFFT used multiple R1L approach for the efficient computation of Fourier coefficients for a given frequency set $\I$ was proposed in \cite{Kae17}.
+\begin{remark} The computations in this section and in step~3 of the usFFT are performed using the multiple R1L approach for the efficient computation of Fourier coefficients for a given frequency set $\I$ as proposed in \cite{Kae17}.
 From \cite[Cor.~3.7]{Kae17} we get a bound on the number of sampling nodes $M$ used.
 Since we are working with $c=2$ and $\delta = 0.5$ as in \cite[Alg.~3]{KaPoVo17}, we arrive at $M \leq \lceil 2 \,\ln (2\vert \I \vert) \rceil 4 (\vert \I \vert -1)$.
-Note, that this upper bound is very rough and the actual number of used sampling nodes in almost all numerical experiments is much lower.
+Note that this upper bound is very rough and the actual number of used sampling nodes in almost all numerical experiments is much lower.

-As stated above several times, this number of samples used in step 3 of the usFFT is just a small fraction of the total number of used samples when applying the usFFT.
-In particular, the computation of the actual Fourier coefficients $c_{\boldk}^{\texttt{usFFT}}(u_{\boldx_g})$ for the detected frequency set $\I$ requires roughly $0.4\%$ or $0.3\%$ of the total sampling amount for the two different parameter choices of the periodic example in Section \ref{subsec:periodic}, around $0.1\%$ in the affine case in Section \ref{subsec:affine} and about $0.65\%$ for the lognormal model from Section \ref{subsec:lognormal}. \end{remark}
+As stated above several times, this number of samples used in step~3 of the usFFT is just a small fraction of the total number of used samples when applying the usFFT.
+In particular, the computation of the actual Fourier coefficients $c_{\boldk}^{\textnormal{\texttt{usFFT}}}(u_{\boldx_g})$ for the detected frequency set $\I$ requires roughly $0.4\%$ or $0.3\%$ of the total sampling amount for the two different parameter choices of the periodic example in Section \ref{subsec:periodic}, around $0.1\%$ in the affine case in Section \ref{subsec:affine} and about $0.65\%$ for the lognormal model from Section \ref{subsec:lognormal}. \end{remark}

 In \cite{CheHoYaZha13,ZhaHuHoLiYa14}, a data-driven method was proposed, which is capable of computing approximations for multiple right-hand sides $f(\boldx)$ from a certain function class.
 Our usFFT approach can also be generalized in a similar, data-driven way: For a given class of functions $f(\boldx)$ or even $f(\boldx,\boldy)$, we can use the usFFT in order to compute the frequency set $\I$ for one randomly selected right-hand side $f$ or randomly select multiple right-hand sides $f$ and compute unions of the corresponding index sets $\I_f$ by means of (a slight modification of) the presented usFFT.
 In each case, we end up with a frequency set $\I$, which is probably a good choice for all the functions $f$ in the given class, since they are hopefully very similar to each other.
 Hence, we can use this index set $\I$ as a starting point and compute approximations of the corresponding Fourier coefficients $c_{\boldk}(u_{\boldx_g}), \boldk \in \I,$ as done above.
 This approximation of $u_{\boldx_g}$ is then probably a lot better, i.e., the detected index set $\I$ is a better localization of the largest Fourier coefficients than some a priori choice.